 The important aspect is the trend of the cost over time.
 While it has continued to move downward, the rate of change has slowed dramatically as observed in the chart below which represents our average quarterly cost per gigabyte over time.

-Back in 2011, IDC predicted that the overall data will grow by 50 times by 2020, and in 2014, EMC estimated that by 2020, we will be creating 44 trillion gigabytes of data annually.
+Back in 2011, IDC predicted that overall data will grow by 50 times by 2020, and in 2014, EMC estimated that by 2020, we will be creating 44 trillion gigabytes of data annually.
 That’s quite a challenge for the storage industry especially as the cost per gigabyte curve for hard drives is flattening out.
-Improvements in existing storage technologies (Helium, HAMR) along with future technologies (Quantum Storage, DNA), are on the way – we can’t wait.
-Of course we’d like these new storage devices to be 50% less expensive per gigabyte then today’s hard drives.
+Improvements in existing storage technologies (Helium, HAMR) along with future technologies (Quantum Storage, DNA), are on the way—we can’t wait.
+Of course, we’d like these new storage devices to be 50% less expensive per gigabyte than today’s hard drives.
 That would be a good start.